Nursing Homes and Premises Liability

 Like any property owner, nursing home owners and managers have a duty to maintain safe premises.
 In fact, their duty of care is even higher because their residents are some of the most vulnerable people in our society.
 When they fail to meet that duty of care, you need to contact an experienced attorney who can hold them accountable.

-If you or a loved one has been injured on the premises of a nursing home in the greater Atlanta area or anywhere else in Georgia, attorney George S. Johnson can help you get back up.
+If you or a loved one has been injured on the premises of a nursing home in the greater Atlanta area or anywhere else in Georgia, one of our attorneys can help you get back up.
 Call (866) 904-6653 today for your free consultation.